hkhi18/-MEETING-SCHEDULER-BOT-Smart/README.md

     3. Reason logically (analyze data, make decisions)
     4. Adapt to different tasks (scheduling, responding, formatting)

-Claude is a Foundation Model because:
+Gemini AI is a Foundation Model because:
     1. Trained on billions of words
     2. Can understand context and nuance
     3. Can perform many different tasks